 There is that car down the street that has been sitting stagnant in that guy’s front yard for way too long.
 The left rear tire is flat, but other than that, the car appears to be in pretty good shape.
 Your buddy from high school, the one who got a C in metal shop, says if you buy the car he’ll weld a cage in it.
 You go down to talk to the guy to see what he wants for the car.
 His wife answers the door and says if you get “that piece of crap” out of their yard it’s yours to keep.
+The keys are nowhere to be found but you can utilise the services of quality locksmiths Portland Maine to sort out that issue.
 You just scored a car for free, but because she couldn’t find the paperwork, you can’t register it for the street.
 Now what?
 Well, the ChumpCar World Series, the endurance racing series for $500 cars, is coming to a track near your town.
 Grab your Costco sockets and get to work.
 You’re about to become a racecar driver!

 Even though the car was a freebie, you’re still going to spend a few bones earning your ChumpCar achievement patch.
 The car has to have all of the required safety equipment (read the rules here).
 And, of course, your ass has to be wrapped in the proper safety gear too.
 Keeping yourself alive while racing isn’t a cheap thing to do.
 For you folks who don’t already have all of this fancy gear and need the whole lot, I/O Port Racing Supplies has put together an unreal driver package deal using Bell racing products.